avancayetano/clingine/README.md

 Just clone this repo and copy the clingine directory to your project, then import it.
-I don't know how to publish this package and I'm too lazy to learn.
+I don't know how to publish this package and I'm too lazy to learn...

 *NOTE: Make sure that your project is in the same directory as clingine (the inner clingine).*